coopstev/MarketWatch/README.md

 # MarketWatch
-Watch the market while open, and give notification under specified conditions.
+Watch the market while open, and send notifications under pre-specified conditions about the Relative Strangth Index of stocks on the S&P 500.
+Also, simulate multiple investment models with pre-specified buy/sell conditions and report on model performance daily.

 # Requires